protontypes/agile-development-methods-and-strategies/README.md

 # Agile Development Methods and Strategies
-A summery of development concepts in knowledge intense domains like robotics.
+A summery of development concepts and strategies in knowledge intense domains like robotics.
 The document intention is to give a entry point for professional robotic development processes, mindsets and methods.

 No process, mindset and method will fit exactly to your unique working environment and team without a common adaption.
 The following content shall be used as experiences to learn from and not as strict rule sets.